SOLV-Code/WSP-Rapid-Status-WorkedExamples/DECISION_TREE/README.md

 The R package [WSPMetrics (Holt et al. 2025)](https://github.com/Pacific-salmon-assess/WSP-Metrics-Pkg) implements the metric calculations as well as the selected decision tree, allowing for streamlined application across CUs and for retrospective status assessments.

-## Fundamental Properties of the Decision Tree
+## Fundamental Properties of the WSP Rapid Status Decision Tree

 Three fundamental properties of the decision tree include: